 Intelligent video services and analytics

 VSaaS providers are continuously looking for ways to innovate.
-Many VSaaS solutions include Intelligent Video Analytics which provides LP teams with crucial data such as; audio detection, defocusing detection, face detection, fog detection, intrusion, loitering, motion detection, sound classification including; explosion, glass break, gunshot, scream, tampering detection, and virtual line crossing.
+Many Video Surveillance as a Service solutions include Intelligent Video Analytics which provides LP teams with crucial data such as; audio detection, defocusing detection, face detection, fog detection, intrusion, loitering, motion detection, sound classification including; explosion, glass break, gunshot, scream, tampering detection, and virtual line crossing.

 Storage on EDGE technology